Doomsday Book (novel): Plot summary

 Kivrin Engle, a young historian specializing in medieval history, asks her reluctant instructor, Professor James Dunworthy, and the authorities running the project to send her to Oxford in 1320 near Christmas.
 This period had previously been thought too dangerous, because it stretched the time travel net 300 years earlier than it had ever been used before.

 Shortly after sending Kivrin to the 14th century, Badri Chaudhuri, the technician who set the time travel coordinates for the trip, collapses, an early victim of a deadly new influenza epidemic that disrupts the university and leads to the city being quarantined.
 Kivrin also falls ill as soon as she arrives in the past.
 She awakens after several days of fever and delirium at a nearby manor whose residents have nursed her.
-She loses track of the "drop point," the location where she arrived and must return at a prearranged time in order to get home.
+She loses track of the "drop point", the location where she arrived and must return at a prearranged time in order to get home.

-The narrative switches between Kivrin in the 14th century and 2054/2055 Oxford during the influenza epidemic.
+The narrative switches between Kivrin in the 14th century and 21st-century Oxford during the influenza epidemic.
 Kivrin discovers many inconsistencies in what she knows about the time: the Middle English she learned is different from the local dialect, her maps are useless, her clothing is too fine, and she is far too clean.
 Kivrin fakes amnesia as she tries to find the drop point.
 She becomes semi-integrated into society, bonding with the children Agnes and Rosemund.

-In 2054, Dunworthy tries to determine if Kivrin is safe as Oxford collapses into panic.
+In 2054, Dunworthy tries to determine if Kivrin is safe as Oxford collapses into a panic.
 Dunworthy befriends Colin, the grand-nephew of his friend Mary Ahrens, a doctor.
 Fears grow that the virus causing the epidemic has been transmitted from the past via the time travel net.
-This causes acting head of Balliol College Professor Gilchrist to order the net closed, effectively stranding Kivrin in the past.
+This causes the acting head of Balliol College Professor Gilchrist to order the net closed, effectively stranding Kivrin in the past.

 Kivrin and Dunworthy realize that she has arrived in England in 1348, more than 20 years later than intended and during the Black Death pandemic.
 Though there was no slippage (the time shift between a traveler's intended and actual date of arrival, ensuring they cannot change history), it is discovered that Badri, delirious with illness, input the incorrect coordinates.
 Ahrens and Dunworthy discover Badri contracted the influenza virus from human remains at the archaeological dig, starting the epidemic at future Oxford.